Seb Holmes2 Comments

 A Few do’s and don’ts when opening a restaurant by a man who opened one by accident.

-Now I am in no way an expert and I am certainly not claiming to be, to be completely honest I would turn my nose at anyone that claims to know everything.
-You can stick to a set of your own rules and keep looking to improve and that has been working for me so far.
-There is one simple thing that makes the road towards opening a restaurant a little less rocky than mine and that’s money.
-I started Farang two years ago with nothing to my name and the best part of a student loan left to pay and its starting to work out, so with some proper hard graft, it is possible to build a restaurant from nothing, however given the choice I would recommend taking a little money, ha!
+I'm in no way an expert, and I'm certainly not claiming to be—to be completely honest, I would turn my nose up at anyone who claims to know everything.
+You can stick to a set of your own rules and keep looking to improve, and that has been working for me so far.
+There's one simple thing that makes the road towards opening a restaurant a little less rocky than mine, and that's money.
+I started Farang two years ago with nothing to my name and the best part of a student loan left to pay, and it's starting to work out.
+So with proper hard graft, it is possible to build a restaurant from nothing; however, given the choice, I would recommend having a little money, ha!

-Let’s go back to those mistakes then shall we.
+Let's go back to those mistakes, shall we?

 Head chef & founder of Farang London restaurant.
 Cookbook author of ‘Cook Thai’ & ‘Thai in 7’.
 Chief curry paste basher and co-founder of Payst London.